 What brought me to the Feldenkrais Method® was being paralyzed.
 Due to Guillain-Barre Syndrome in 1986, I was bed- or wheelchair-bound for months.
 Determined to walk again, I would imagine walking in a familiar area.
 “Seeing” in my mind the path through the trees, “hearing” the leaves rustling underfoot, “feeling” the wind on my face kept me hopeful of actually walking in the future.
-I’m sure it also kept the brain connections, the motor memory, intact and helped me learn to move again.
+I’m sure it also kept the brain connections and the motor memory intact, and helped me learn to move again.

 “Movement is life,” said Moshe Feldenkrais

 Yet, at times, we refrain from actually moving in an Awareness Through Movement® class!
 Why?